Integrating with WordPress¶

 |User dashboards||The current user's dashboard page.
 There are no additional options.
 To identify what related information you have setup to be displayed within the user dashboard i.e. contributions, memberships, etc. navigate to Administer > Customize Data and Screens > Display Preferences and select all of the information you would like to have visible to the user.||

 |Petitions||A petition form.
 The only option is to select which petition to display.||

-In addition, any of these can specify a hijack option (
+In addition, any of these shortcodes can specify a hijack option (

 hijack="1") and they will replace all other content on that page rather than being displayed inline.

-Keep in mind that prior to being able to display any CiviCRM content on you public website that record will have already been created within CiviCRM.
+Keep in mind that prior to being able to display any CiviCRM content on a public website that record will have already been created within CiviCRM.

 Shortcodes in Gutenberg editor (available as a plugin for versions 4.9.x and prior)¶